DestinyVolt/D-D/Scriptor/Druids/Aenalis.md

 Combat Wild Shape: You can wild shape as a bonus action, turning into a creature of up to CR6. \
 Thousand Forms: You can cast Alter Self at will. \
 Elemental Wild Shape: You can wild shape into a basic CR5 Elemental. \
-Mask of the Wild.
-You can attempt to hide even when you are only lightly obscured by foliage, heavy rain, falling snow, mist, and other natural phenomena.
+Mask of the Wild: You can attempt to hide even when you are only lightly obscured by foliage, heavy rain, falling snow, mist, and other natural phenomena. \
+Beast Speech: You can cast Speak with Animals at will.

 Save DC: 20, +12 to hit \
 Cantrips (4): Guidance, Frostbite, Thorn Whip, Primal Savagery (Snarl: 2 Attacks) \